*This post contains affiliate links.

 Updated November 2018

-Before you can earn any of the ten Daisy petals, it makes sense to earn the blue Daisy promise center.
-After all, it is what the other petals are surrounding!
+Before you earn any of the ten Daisy petals, it makes sense to earn the blue Daisy Promise Center.

 Photo from Pixabay

 This should be your second meeting, as your first should have been devoted to meeting the parents and getting to low you ice breakers and activities.
 Now that you have met once, it is time to get down to the business of learning about the Girl Scout Law.

 Here is an easy and straightforward lesson plan on how to run this meeting.

 After saying the Pledge of Allegiance and the Girl Scout Promise and Law, gather the girls together on the floor so you can have a talk about what a promise is.
 Ask them:

 Has someone ever broken a promise to you?
 How did it make you feel?

 Do you make promises?
 How do you try to keep them?

 Pinkalicious Pinkie Promise book